 In the year 1206 in southern France, many people were beginning to think that Satan was not a fallen angel but rather a “bad god.”
 This, of course, is not true.
 The Catholic Church has always taught that Satan is a fallen angel; one that rejected God’s love and mercy.
 There is but one true God.

 A man by the name of Dominic was very troubled by what was taking place in the hearts and minds of his countrymen.
 Dominic began to pray very fervently and made many sacrifices.
 He hoped that this misbelief that Satan was a god would soon pass.

 God was very pleased with Dominic’s prayers and allowed Mary to appear to him.
-Mary gave Dominic the rosary and taught him how to use it as a prayerful weapon in combatting the evils taking place on Earth.
+Mary gave Dominic the rosary and taught him how to use it as a prayerful weapon in combating the evils taking place on Earth.
 Mary asked Dominic to encourage others to pray the rosary in hope that more souls will follow the teachings of Jesus.

 Dominic was canonized a saint on July 3, 1234.
 His feast day is Aug.
 8. St. Dominic is also the founder of the Order of Friars Preachers, also known as the Dominicans.

-The holy rosary is a prayer in which we meditate on the life of Jesus.
+The holy Rosary is a prayer in which we meditate on the life of Jesus.
 Because of the mission that Mary received from God, her life was closely tied to Jesus.
 Mary’s Immaculate Heart was always focused on the life of her son Jesus.
-When we pray the rosary, we are asking Mary to pray for us that we might be more focused on the life of Jesus.
+When we pray the Rosary, we are asking Mary to pray for us that we might be more focused on the life of Jesus.

 Feast days & Memorials

 The following days can be connected to this month’s devotion.
 Click to learn more.

 A take away for kids to memorize and/or include in their daily prayer.

 “Behold, I am the handmaid of the Lord.”
 Lk 1:38)